Buy Shade Perennials for Landscaping Beautification from TN Nursery

 Shade Perennials Can withstand some filtered sunlight also

 The plant gets its formal name because the leaves, sepals, and petals come in threes.
-In the spring three elliptic, oval or diamond-shaped green leaves that are usually from 3 to 4 inches long appear on a stem that grows up from the ground.
+In the spring, three elliptic, oval, or diamond-shaped green leaves usually from 3 to 4 inches long appear on a stem that grows up from the ground.
 In turn, a single flower appears from April to June on top of the leaves.
 The flowers have three oval white petals with wavy edges and three narrow sepals below.
 As the flower ages, it grows from white to pink.
 The flower has six stamens with yellow anthers.
 In the fall, they're replaced by capsules that resemble berries.

 Virginia bluebells -- Mertensia virginica

 Virginia bluebells are excellent in rock gardens and woodland or wildflower gardens.
-It's also good for herbaceous borders but needs to be planted with other plants since it goes dormant at the height of summer.
+It's also suitable for herbaceous borders but needs to be planted with other plants since it goes dormant at the height of summer.
 That it has no serious pests or disease problems makes this flower even more attractive.

 Columbine plants -- Aquilegia canadensis

-Columbine is just right for that place that is so shady that very few other plants will grow.
+Columbine is just suitable for that place that is so shady that very few other plants will grow.
 On the other hand, it does well in full sun.
 This plant thrives in hardiness zones 3 to 8.
 It has a mature height of 2 to 3 feet and a spread of 1 to 1.5 feet.
 The nodding spurred flowers, whose colors range from light pink and yellow to scarlet and yellow, arrive in April to May.
 Their spurs hold nectar and attract hummingbirds.